Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets: An exact solution in terms of wavelets (Step 1)

-Now, we proceed to simplify the problem statement \eqref{eq:28} significantly, reducing the number of coefficients that we need to solve for by imposing three extra constraints that we can observe in \cref{fig:antiSym} (\cite[Fig.\ 2]{Dudal2023}).
+Now, we proceed to simplify the problem statement \eqref{eq:28} significantly, reducing the number of coefficients that we need to solve for by imposing three additional constraints, exploiting specific (anti)symmetries which may be observed in Fig.\ \ref{fig:antiSym}.